whitneyburton/portfolios/students/1606-back/jean-joeris/20160804-jean-joeris-m1.md

 My biggest contribution to the community has been in the realm of teaching.
 On an individual level I have made an effort make myself available to my peers, and I believe my feedback shows that I have been successful at this goal.
 This has been rewarding and enjoyable.
 I have also volunteered to help Beth with teaching.
 I helped with the HTML/CSS course at the library, and pairing with students when CTIA came to Turing.
 Not only was this rewarding, but it helped me realize how much I have learned since coming to Turing

+With only a few hours of notice, I lead a electronics workshop for my peers.
+This was a very enjoyable way to apply my physics background to Turing and my cohort.

 ## Review

 ### Rubric Scores